 EPA allows gasoline with higher ethanol blend during summer

-DES MOINES, Iowa (AP) — Fuel stations throughout the country will be able to sell Midwest-based ethanol industry.
+DES MOINES, Iowa (AP) — Fuel stations throughout the country will be able to sell gasoline blended with 15% ethanol during the summer under an emergency waiver issued Friday by the Environmental Protection Agency in a move that could reduce prices at the pump and boost demand for the Midwest-based ethanol industry.

 The EPA framed its decision as a way to reduce gasoline prices at a time of market supply uncertainty because of Russia’s invasion of Ukraine.
 The agency said its action also encourages U.S. energy independence and supports American agriculture and manufacturing.